 The term “right of withdrawal” refers to the consumer’s right to resend any goods to the seller, or to cancel the order for services, within a certain time limit and thus annul the sale.

+Further definitions are found in the specific sections on telemarketing and interest-based advertising (IBA) of this chapter; see Articles C14 for specific terms related to telemarketing and C15 for specific terms related to interest-based advertising.

 GENERAL PROVISIONS FOR DIGITAL AND DATA DRIVEN MARKETING